Black-collared lovebird: Distribution and habitat

-Diet and Foraging
+Diet and foraging

 The Agapornis swindernianus diet relies on fig seeds, African fruits Rauwolfia, Harungana, and Macaranga, and maize from the forest ground.
 They are known to forage for oil palm at dawn in small flocks and feed on seeds and berries; insects, including caterpillars and beetle larvae.
 Although the Agapornis swindernianus will feed on food found on the ground level they are mostly spotted in tree tops above the canopies making them very difficult birds to spot.

-Vocal Behavior
+Vocal behavior

 The vocal behavior of the Agapornis swindernianus has not been adequately recorded.
 There is not an exact pitch or sound that has been pinned to the bird.
 The most common voice is a high-pitched, discordant "sri-lee".
 The bird makes a variety of chattering noises when perched.
 Big groups of birds tweet constantly.

 Conservation status

-The black-collared lovebird is not globally threatened.
-The bird is generally reported as rare or uncommon with an exception in Gabon where they can be commonly found.
-This might reflect the common observer activity and the sensitization to the black-collared lovebird.
-The bird is rare in Liberia, but not of concern.
-The black-collared lovebird is also not uncommon in places such as the Yapo Forest and the Ivory Coast.
-The bird was also recorded from Azagny and Taï National Parks where you could find flocks of the birds.
-In Ghana, the species is rare and probably now confined to forest reserves, as well as in Bia National Park.
-The species is rare in the Dzanga reserves where they subside as well as in the Central African Republic.
-The Agapornis swindernianus has rarely been recorded in East Africa, but is reasonably common, in Bwamba lowlands, Uganda.
+The black-collared lovebird is not globally threatened, although it is generally reported as rare or uncommon, with an exception being in Gabon; this might reflect the common observer activity and the sensitization to the black-collared lovebird.
+The bird is rare in Liberia, but still not of concern.
+The black-collared lovebird is also not uncommon in the Yapo Forest in the Ivory Coast.
+In that country, the bird was also recorded in Azagny National Park and Taï National Parks.
+In Ghana, the species is rare and likely now confined to forest reserves, as well as in Bia National Park.
+The species is rare in the Central African Republic, where they live in the Dzanga-Sangha Special Reserve.
+The Agapornis swindernianus has rarely been recorded in East Africa in general, but is reasonably common in Semuliki National Park, Uganda.